 Hey Folks, I Want To Go To Culinary School

 Deciding which culinary school you want to attend is a step in the right direction for your culinary career.
-From the options in Le Cordon Bleu schools, community college programs, local vocational centers, and even the prestigious Institute of Culinary Education, simply finding and being accepted into a program is a pretty big deal.
+From options like The International Culinary Schools at The Art Institutes, community college programs, local vocational centers, and even the prestigious Institute of Culinary Education, simply finding and being accepted into a program is a pretty big deal.

 However, there is one step that many students fail to consider when choosing a culinary program: telling your parents where you’re going and how much it’s going to cost.